rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 75. Add getSingleProducts.ts and write code to simply see 1 specific product and this does not need login in.
 Add in routes without auth.
 76. Implement Delete Product and add in protected routes.
 77. Add product validator while adding a new product in DB.
+78. Add UPDATE PRODUCT TO EDIT ANY PRODUCT INFO.
+79. Update product schema with default error message.